-Though Thursday is usually my day off, my work requested me to come in on Nov.
-1 to do the Richmond route.
+Though Thursday is usually my day off, my employer requested me to come in on Thursday Nov.
+1, 2012 to do the Richmond route.

 With pleasure, said I. The Richmond route is barely any work at all.
 It is a chance to spend the day threading through the avenues of one of San Francisco’s most vintage and rarefied neighborhoods, checking in on old gems like the Simple Pleasures café on Balboa St. and finding new ones up and down Clement St.

 The Richmond comprises one half of “The Avenues,” with the Sunset District making up the other half.
-The two neighborhoods are separated by the 3X1/2-mile Golden Gate Park.
+The two neighborhoods are separated by the three-mile long, half-mile wide Golden Gate Park.
 In the old days, this was all considered the Outside Lands, suitable for burying the dead and various semi-rural enterprises, but well outside the understood confines of San Francisco proper.

 Later, when all of the Outside Lands were appropriated and added to San Francisco’s infrastructure, a street grid was quickly drawn up with a series of numbered avenues stretching from 2nd Avenue to 48th running all the way down to the seashore.